Exabyte-io/documentation/docs/other/faq.md

 ## Do you store my materials data?

 We store the data about materials in a central database and every user has a copy that he/she can contribute to and modify at will.
 We support both private and public scenarios.
-By default all data you create is public and accessible to other users.
+By default all data you create under personal account is public and accessible to other users.
 You can choose to opt out and have your data in the private domain.

 ## Is my materials data viewable to the whole world?